Neshaminys Zac Martin has learned what it takes to be successful on the mat - Sport - The Intelligencer - The Media Times

 “I’m definitely going to 32,” said Martin.
 “But I do it right by gradually losing weight and not making it too difficult for myself.

-“I have the weight to lose and I think it will help me if I fall off.
-I think I feel stronger and it gets better for me. “
+“I have the weight I can lose and I think a drop will help me.
+I think I feel stronger and it will be better for me.”

 Martin was also 132 years old last season when he won 2-2 in Hershey.

 “Zac is slowly reducing to 132 and definitely not exaggerating what you never want to see,” said Lederer.
-“He has time to come down, and if he feels better about being at that weight and more confident, that should only help him.”
+“He has time to come down and if he feels better at that weight and has more confidence, that should only help him.”

 Martin is 24-2 in the season and has 94 career wins, and especially in tournament time the tough schedule for Neshaminy wrestling should pay off in the regular season.

 “We try to give our boys the best possible competition,” said Lederer.
 “This prepares them for the difficult games they will have in the tournaments.
-You see some boys with the unbeaten records and when they face a tough kid they end up losing.
+They see some boys with the unbeaten records, and when they face a tough child, they end up losing.

-“We try to lead our team to the toughest tournaments we can, like Escape The Rock, the Governor Mifflin tournament, the Bethlehem Duals, the Rockyard Duals, wherever we can get tough competition.
-And Zac thrives in such matches and it helps him improve. “
+“We try to lead our team to the toughest tournaments we can, like Escape The Rock, the Governor Mifflin tournament, the Bethlehem Duals, the Rockyard Duals, wherever we can get tough competition, and Zac thrives in such games and it helps make him better. “

 Pretty good stuff for a wrestler who almost gave up the sport years ago.

-“When I started, probably seven years ago, I lost a lot and didn’t want to keep fighting,” said Martin.
+“When I started probably seven years ago, I lost a lot and didn’t want to go on,” said Martin.
 “But my mother said I should give it another year and see what happens.
-I started to get better and really fell in love with the sport.
-Now I just love doing that. “
+I started to get better and really fell in love with the sport and now it’s just something I love.”